PatHightree/SpaceNavigator/README.md

 The new presentation mode automatically smooths out your input.

 ### New measures against drift
-To counter the drift problem, a calibration but~~~~ton was added to the settings window.
+To counter the drift problem, a calibration button was added to the settings window.
 This stores the current input values, these will be subtracted from the input from then on.

 ### Only navigate when Unity has focus
 This comes in handy when you've got multiple applications open which use the SpaceNavigator.